Skip to main content

 Why Templates?

-Templates solve two key problems:
+Templates solve three key problems:

 1. WhatsApp Compliance: Meta requires businesses to use approved templates when initiating conversations outside the 24-hour window